LacunaSoftware/docs/docs.en-us/articles/amplia/on-premises/windows/troubleshoot/startup-errors.md

 1. Navigate to the *logs* folder.
 Find and open the most recent stdout log.
 1. Study the log for errors.

-To disabled it after troubleshooting is complete:
+To disable it after troubleshooting is complete:

 1. Edit the *web.config* file.
 1. Set **stdoutLogEnabled** to `false`.